-Hi, I’m a second-year Bachelor of Science student majoring in Genetics and Bioinformatics.
-During the summer break of my first year, I worked as a volunteer researcher at UQCCR on a project sequencing and characterising the genome of a parasitic worm, where I gained hands-on experience in genomic data analysis.
-I recently completed a winter research project focused on OXA-181, a clinically significant antibiotic resistance gene, where I characterised associated plasmids, investigated co-occurring resistance genes, and contributed to a manuscript on their global distribution.
-I’m now looking for new opportunities to continue building my research experience.
+During the summer after my first year, I worked as a volunteer researcher at UQCCR on a project involving genome sequencing and characterisation of a parasitic worm, where I gained hands-on experience in genomic data analysis.
+I later completed a winter research project on OXA-181, a clinically important antibiotic resistance gene, where I analysed associated plasmids, investigated co-occurring resistance genes, and contributed to research on their global distribution.

 • Analysed whole-genome sequencing data from clinical isolates carrying OXA-181